webrcade/webrcade-docs/docs/feeds/resources/inetarchive.md

 The following is an example of a simple webЯcade feed that contains the archive.org URL to the NES version of Super Uwol! obtained via the steps outlined above.
 See the [Feed Format page](../format.md) for detailed information regarding the structure of webЯcade feeds.

 There is also a tab named, *"Shortened URLs*", wherein the Super Uwol!
-URL has been shortened (via [TinyURL](https://tinyurl.com)).
+URL has been shortened (see [TinyURL page](./tinyurl.md#shortened-urls)).
 Shortening of [archive.org](https://archive.org) URLs is recommended as it reduces the size of the overall feed and mitigates false-positive blocking by simple URL filters.

 === "Full URL"
     ``` json hl_lines="11"